 There are as many recipes for these delicious, bite-size savory pastries as there are Russian cooks.
+Try them served with Russian borscht or boiled beef with horseradish sauce.

 - 1 tsp. active dry yeast